kristopolous/free-ollama/dyva/README.md

 # Dumpster Dyva

-OpenAI-compatible proxy that routes inference to free-ollama servers, A1111 hosts, and ComfyUI hosts.
+OpenAI-compatible proxy that routes inference to insecure Ollama, A1111, and ComfyUI hosts.

 Complete with even a little chat thingy.
 Look at the thingy
 <img width="930" alt="dumpster" src="https://github.com/user-attachments/assets/162b7938-1284-446a-b99e-f56acb895706" />